jean0t/pyserver-http/README.md

   - `/` returns a simple 200 OK response.
   - `/user-agent` returns the user agent of the user.
   - `/echo/<message>` returns the `<message>` as the response body.
+  - `/path/to/html/file` returns the `file.html` as the response to be shown in the browser.
 - **Threading Support:** Uses threading to accept multiple simultaneous requests.
 - **Command-Line Option:** Supports a `--directory` argument to change the base directory for file operations.
 - **No Third-Party Libraries:** Built entirely with Python’s standard library.